PJLab-ADG/LimSim/readme.md

 export OPENAI_API_KEY='your openai key' cd path-to-LimSimLLM/
 # python ExampleModel.py
-python ExampleLLMAgentCloseLoop.py
-# python ExampleVLMAgentCloseLoop.py
+python ExampleVLMAgentCloseLoop.py
 ```

 **Use memory module:**

 To activate the memory module, set ``use_memory`` to True in ``ExampleLLMAgentCloseLoop.py``.
 The default setting uses 3-shots memory.
-You can modify `few_shot_num` in the file.
+You can modify it by variable `few_shot_num` in the file.

 ### 2. Simulation replay 🎥
 In the root directory, running the following command will demonstrate the (M)LLMs decision-making process :